All Products

 Version or Alias

 The default value is LATEST.
-If you want to create a trigger for another version or alias, switch to the version or alias in the upper-right corner of the function details page.
+To create a trigger for another version or alias, switch to that version or alias in the upper-right corner of the function details page.
 For more information about versions and aliases, see Manage versions and Manage aliases.

 LATEST